 Most people at music festivals want to hold their camera or phone above their head and take videos or pictures.
 This is all good until someone bumps you and knocks your device out your hand.
 It then gets lost, stood on and becomes part of the mud.
 To prevent this take a wrist strap for your camera, and buy a case with one for your phone.

-Wellies are a must for festivals, as they are often ridiculously muddy and if it rains you’ll be walking through a sticky swamp.
-You may not have any bad luck with the weather, but still take them in case the forecast gets it wrong.
+Wellies or waterproof boots are a must for festivals, as they are often ridiculously muddy and if it rains you’ll be walking through a sticky swamp.
+You may not have any bad luck with the weather, but still take them in case the forecast gets it wrong and you get a downpour.
 As well as wellies take old trainers or other footwear that you don’t mind getting dirty.

-And finally this one is pretty obvious, but don’t bring your best clothes to a music festival.
-It’s likely they’ll get incredibly dirty and if it rains you are asking for trouble.
+And finally, this one is pretty obvious, but don’t bring your best clothes to a music festival.
+It’s likely they’ll get dirty and if it rains you are asking for trouble.
 You should also bring lots of spare clothes in case of bad weather, including spare footwear.

 So these are top tips to help you have a successful and enjoyable first time at a music festival.
 Wherever you end up going this year stay safe, be careful and have an awesome time.
 You may also want to read our Tips for Photographing Bands or Learn What’s It Like to Volunteer at a Festival.